gothinkster/realworld-starter-kit/readme.md

 # How it works

-> Event Driven Architecture works basically like the DOM itself.
-There are Components (Nodes), which emmit events and those get loosely captured by controllers called stores, routers, etc.
+> Frontend Event Driven Architecture works basically like the DOM itself.
+There are loosely coupled components (nodes), which emmit events and those get captured by controllers called stores, routers, etc.

 # Getting started